nschlia/ffmpegfs/INSTALL.md

 Installation from repository
 ----------------------------

+### Debian Bullseye

+FFmpegfs has been added to Debian 11 Bullseye so it is available as binary distribution.

+On Debian 11 Bullseye you can simply do

+    apt-get install ffmpegfs

+For Ubuntu 20.04 and Linux distributions based on it this is

+    apt install ffmpegfs

 ### Debian Buster

 FFmpegfs can be installed on Debian 10 Buster from Buster Backports and sid (which is not recommended and therefore not described here).